Build a Better Connection with Your Boss By Asking These 8 Questions

 Take it all in and step back and consider the possibilities from the conversation.
 You don’t have to agree with it all, but if you want to open the door for richer insights, it’s important that you respond well.

-Of course you don’t want to bombard your boss with all of the these in one sitting, but here’s some options to get the conversation started.
-It matters less what you ask, then just getting the dialogue started.
+Of course, you don’t want to bombard your boss with all of these in one sitting, but here are some options to get the conversation started.
+It matters less what you ask than just getting the dialogue started.

 - What do your peers say about me?

 - If your boss were to give me one piece of advice, what would it be?

 - Who should I be working with more closely?

 - What could I be doing to make your job easier?

 - To what do you attribute your own career success?